claydotio/markdown-styleguide/README.md

   - **List items** must be indented 2 spaces further than their parent.
   - Unordered list Items should use `-` instead of `*`.
+  - Ordered lists should use `1.` instead of the index of the item

     ```
     This is arbitrary text, an unordered list begins on the next line.